2001 Motorola 220: Background

 The Motorola 220 was confirmed as part of the Championship Auto Racing Teams (CART) 2001 schedule for the series in August 2000.
 It was to be the 19th consecutive year the race was held in the series, and the sixth and final event to be held in the Midwestern United States.
 The Motorola 220 was the 14th race of 21 scheduled by CART for 2001.
-It took place at the 14-turn 4.048 mi Road America circuit in Elkhart Lake, Wisconsin, on August 19.
-Prior to the event, Team Penske driver Hélio Castroneves and Kenny Bräck for Team Rahal were tied for the lead of the Drivers' Championship with 103 points each.
+It took place at the 14-turn 4.048 mi Road America permanent road circuit in Elkhart Lake, Wisconsin, on August 19 and was set to run for 55 laps.
+The Barber Dodge Pro Series, Trans-Am Series, and Toyota Atlantic Championship held support races during the weekend.

+Prior to the event, Kenny Bräck for Team Rahal on 104 points led the Drivers' Championship by one point over Team Penske driver Hélio Castroneves.
 Gil de Ferran was third on 89 points, eight ahead of fourth-placed Dario Franchitti, who in turn was a further eight points in front of Michael Andretti in fifth.
 Honda led the Manufacturers' Championship with 212 points; Ford Cosworth was second on 185, with Toyota 11 points behind in third.
 Reynard led the Constructors' Championship by 41 points over Lola.
+Paul Tracy was the race's defending champion from the 2000 event.

 Andretti, who won at Road America three times, said he was feeling additional positive pressure heading into the race.
 He and his team wanted to go to the track and please his team's primary sponsor.
 Castroneves won the previous race of the season (at Mid-Ohio Sports Car Course) and stated he needed to maintain his recent momentum and increase his points tally.
 He spoke of his hope that he would be able to improve his result from the previous event at Road America in 2000.
 Bräck said his team had to improve his car, which he hoped would be fast on the straightaways since its engine produced a large amount of horsepower.
 He said that everything that had occurred during the season was in the past, and he had to focus on the race and attempt to win it.